pluiez/Lunas/README.md

        print(sample)
    ```

-   - We created a dataset similar to range(10) and iterate through it for one epoch.
+   - We create a dataset similar to range(10) and iterate through it for one epoch.
    As you see, we can iterate through this dataset several times.

 2. Build a data processing pipeline.